What Is ArtistYear?

 - Develop youth artistry and skills

-We believe that all schools deserve to be “art-rich” to:
+Believing all schools deserve to be “arts rich,” our Program aims to:

 - Deepen arts learning